themirrazz/grapefruit/README.md

 The `ajclassic-grapefruit` library uses your system's copy of Electron/Pepper Flash, so if you don't have Electron 11 and Pepper Flash already installed, then it won't launch.

 If you're using KDE, you might see an "AJ Classic" desktop entry if you search for "AJ Classic."
 This is the old desktop entry from AJCEverywhere (hence why it says "Via AJCEverywhere" below it), and it doesn't work, and, for whatever mysterious reason, never has.
 Instead, you should launch it from the terminal.
 This shortcut *might* work in GNOME or other desktop environments, but I have *NOT* tested it!

+In addition, you can download the PKGBUILD from the AUR and install it manually, either by using `makepkg` or by following all of the instructions inside of the PKGBUILD and placing all of the files by hand.

 ### Fedora
 TBD